How Do We Protect Dublin Creeks and San Francisco Bay?

 Cigarettes make up more than one-third of all collected litter, and many of them end up in storm drains that flow to our creeks and into the bay.
 Not only that, improper disposal of cigarette butts has caused fires in Dublin.
 Prevent butt litter and lower fire risk at your business:

-Order and place cigarette butt containers: Order cigarette butt bins for transition points where smokers must stop smoking before going inside.
+Order and place cigarette butt containers where smokers must stop smoking before going inside.

 Put up signage: simple signs, decals or stickers should go in areas where people smoke and near cigarette butt bins.